 - Net Investment in Capital Assets This component of net position consists of capital assets, including restricted assets, net of accumulated depreciation, and reduced by the outstanding balances of any bonds, mortgages, notes, or other borrowings that are attributable to the acquisition, construction, or improvement of those assets.
-If there are significant unspent debt proceeds at year-end, those amounts are not included in the calculation of net capital assets.
-As of June 30, 2021, there was no debt related to the City's capital assets. - Restricted Net Position This component of net position consists of constraints placed on net asset use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation. - Unrestricted Net Position This component of net position consists of net position that does not meet the definition of "net investment in capital assets" or "restricted."
+If there are significant unspent debt proceeds at year-end, those amounts are not included in the calculation of net capital assets. - Restricted Net Position This component of net position consists of constraints placed on net asset use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.